B.S. in Computer Science

 Carnegie Mellon’s undergraduate application process values selecting students who will add to the overall university community — we’re not looking for "perfect" students, but students who we think are a good fit and will succeed at CMU.
-For 2017, nearly 7,000 students applied for undergraduate admission to the School of Computer Science and 451 were accepted with a final class size around 205.
-Starting in 2017, admitted students in SCS who accept their admission offer will be given the choice of a major in Computer Science or Computational Biology.
-The first year is very similar for both majors, and students will select their eventual path during their second semester.
-Application deadlines are the same for both majors.
-If you're thinking about obtaining a B.S. in Computer Science, visit the university's Office of Undergraduate Admission for detailed information about the entire application and admissions process.
-We've included some general information below to get you started.
+For 2018, over 8,500 students applied for undergraduate admission to the School of Computer Science and 435 were accepted with a final class size around 212.